 Creativity has become the name of the game, perhaps none more evident than in the hospital’s child and adolescent programs.
-“Kids might watch a movie together on Zoom, then have a conversation about it,” said Michael Macht-Greenberg, PhD, MPH, senior director of the Simches Center of Excellence in Child and Adolescent Psychiatry.
+“Kids might watch a movie together on Zoom, then have a conversation about it,” said Michael Macht-Greenberg, PhD, MPH, senior director of the Simches Division of Child and Adolescent Psychiatry.
 “We’ve done lots of other things like online Simon Says, CBT trivia games, and show-and-tell—maybe you show off your pet or a piece of artwork—to keep people connected.”

 With the challenges have come unexpected wins.
 “Telehealth has provided us with opportunities to have more robust partnerships with parents, who are critically important as we work together to manage our youngest patients’ engagement in treatment,” said Macht-Greenberg.

 Additionally, no-show rates are down, and the teleconferencing platform has provided an unexpected benefit for trainees: in-the-moment supervision.
 They can do online therapy with patients as their supervisors observe—with patient consent—then receive guidance from mentors in a “breakout” room, if needed.

 Once the pandemic subsides and programs can return to some semblance of normal, telehealth will likely play an ongoing role in some areas of the hospital.
 “It’s certainly not going away,” said Busch.

 Journalist or member of the media?